King Charles' birthday plans revealed as he steps out in South Wales

 The king took the time to greet those gathered to see him (Credit: Victoria Jones/Shutterstock

-The celebrations so far
+The birthday celebrations

 The King's Troop Royal Horse Artillery pictured preparing to fire a 41 Gun Royal Salute in Green Park

-Central London came to life to celebrate the king today (Credit: James Veysey/Shutterstock)
+Central London came to life to celebrate the king (Credit: James Veysey/Shutterstock)

 This isn’t the first time Charles has welcomed the public to his birthday celebrations on the actual day.